Why Network Segmentation Projects Fail: Limitations

 The clustering results further depend on how failure factors were defined and measured.
 Failure factors were represented using twelve Likert-scale survey questions based on prior research and industry reports.
 This focused set of questions supports interpretability, but different question formulations or additional failure factors could lead to different clustering results.
 Accordingly, the identified clusters should be viewed as patterns within the chosen set of failure factors rather than as a complete or authoritative explanation of why segmentation projects fail.

 The two smaller archetypes (Operational Drag and Scope \& Visibility Trap) contain 34 and 31 respondents respectively.
 Both clusters fall within the 5--8\% range suggested for adequate class size~\cite{nylund2018ten}, but their small absolute counts limit the precision of within-cluster statistics and the power of external validation tests.
-A larger sample might reveal additional structure within these groups or sharpen the borderline findings for organization size and IOT network scope.
+A larger sample might reveal additional structure within these groups or sharpen the borderline findings for organization size and IoT network scope.

-The external validation analysis involves multiple statistical tests without formal adjustment for multiple comparisons.
-Consequently, some reported associations may be due to chance, particularly those with marginal significance.
-The most prominent result (campus network in scope of segmentation project) appears robust, while other findings should be interpreted as exploratory.
+As noted where the tests are introduced (Section~\ref{sec:external_validation}), the external validation analysis involves multiple chi-square comparisons that were not adjusted for multiple testing.
+Consequently, some reported associations may be false positives, particularly those with marginal significance.
+The campus-in-scope result is the exception: it is the strongest association and is treated as robust, whereas the remaining associations are interpreted as exploratory.

-Free-form responses to Q8 were coded by a single researcher, and inter-rater reliability was not assessed.
-Coding at the granular level (B1--B6, C1--C6) before collapsing to broader categories (B, C) reduces the impact of within-category disagreements, but ambiguous responses may still reflect the researcher's interpretation rather than the respondent's intent.
+The analysis of Q8 responses also carries interpretive limitations.
+Each free-form response was assigned a code reflecting the researchers' reading of the respondents' intent, so ambiguous responses may have been interpreted differently than the respondent meant.
 In addition, each response received exactly one code; responses that proposed multiple fixes of different types were reduced to the most central one, which may undercount secondary fix types.

-Q8 asks what the respondent would change, which captures perceived remedies rather than causal analysis.
-The convergence on B fixes across all four archetypes may reflect what practitioners feel empowered to change rather than what they believe would be most effective.
-The distinction between controllability and causal importance cannot be resolved from this data alone.
+Finally, Q8 asked respondents what they would change, not what actually caused the failure.
+Because people tend to name changes they feel able to make, the shared preference for general project management fixes may reflect what respondents felt they could control rather than what would have worked best.